kamjin3086/html-content-processor/docs/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue or discussion if you have questions about contributing!
+Open an issue or discussion for any questions about contributing!